RANKED: The Top 80 Best Golf Courses in Wales

 11. Nefyn & District

 You see images like the one above and wonder why Nefyn is not in the top 10 – and certainly, if you are bowled over by views then you’ll think it should be top three.
 Only Ireland’s Old Head (one of the best golf courses in Ireland) matches it for setting and the fun ‘old’ nine out on the peninsula is bucket-list stuff.
-But the headland site means the routing is awkward and some holes are compromised a little.
+Fantastic views and many interesting holes although the course has a couple of pinch points that make it a little hectic in places.

 The Twenty Ten Course at Celtic Manor